tonycmooz/zero-to-quantum/README.md

 # Quantum Computing

-This repo has information on certain quantum gates like the controlled NOT using IBM's quantum processors via IBM Cloud.
+This repo has information on certain quantum gates like the Controlled NOT using IBM's quantum processors via IBM Cloud.